apache/pulsar/site2/docs/concepts-messaging.md

 When batching is enabled, the producer accumulates and sends a batch of messages in a single request.
 The batch size is defined by the maximum number of messages and the maximum publish latency.
 Therefore, the backlog size represents the total number of batches instead of the total number of messages.

 In Pulsar, batches are tracked and stored as single units rather than as individual messages.
-Consumers will unbundle a batch into individual messages.
+Consumers unbundle a batch into individual messages.
 However, scheduled messages (configured through the `deliverAt` or the `deliverAfter` parameter) are always sent as individual messages even when batching is enabled.

 In general, a batch is acknowledged when all of its messages are acknowledged by a consumer.
 It means that when **not all** batch messages are acknowledged, then unexpected failures, negative acknowledgements, or acknowledgement timeouts can result in a redelivery of all messages in this batch.